Flatline of the Flathead Lake ecosystem

 Similarly, a pinwheel discussion allows for multiple perspectives to be shared from a place of honor and respect.
 Both methods also shift the power dynamic in the classroom from the teacher or leader to the students or participants.
 In pinwheel discussions, there is an inner circle and an outer circle (Figure 9).
 The inner circle includes four students representing each of the groups, one for each perspective represented.
 The remaining students from each group are in the outer circle.
 As students discuss each question prompt in the inner circle, they switch with a member of their group in the outer circle for the next question.
 Thus, each student has the opportunity to engage in the pinwheel discussion and represent their group’s perspective.
 This method is not only culturally responsive for American Indian students, but also very effective for students from any cultural background and can even create cultural cross-bridges.

 I divided students into the following four groups: tribal scientist, tribal council member, state scientist, and provocateur.
-They read the job descriptions of the three jobs (; see Online Connections) and completed a slide in a class-shared Google Slides file summarizing their main takeaways from the job descriptions.
+They read the job descriptions of the three jobs (Table 4; see Online Connections) and completed a slide in a class-shared Google Slides file summarizing their main takeaways from the job descriptions.
 The tribal council group found that their role was to make governmental decisions and that the tribe was a sovereign nation.
 They regulate tribal property and value tribal culture, health, and general welfare.
 The tribal scientist group protects the natural resources of the reservation while prioritizing cultural values and quality of life.
 The state scientist group serves the public, works with landowners, and preserves the culture of hunting, fishing, and other recreation.
 They also manage healthy ecosystems and wildlife.
 The provocateur group, whose role was to lead the discussion, was given all three job descriptions.
 Groups gave a short presentation of their slides on the class slide show.
 Then, they were given the five pinwheel questions, shown below, to prepare in their groups on the shared class slide show.

 Prior to beginning the pinwheel discussion, I reviewed some “talk rules” to use during the discussion.
 They included: